In This Article

 Function | ||

-It is responsible for the conversion of genetic information found inside DNA to a format used for protein-building.
-It is then moved to ribosomal protein factories. | It is responsible for replicating and storing genetic information.
+RNA is responsible for the conversion of genetic information found inside DNA to a format used for the synthesis of protein.
+It is then moved to ribosomal protein factories. | A DNA strand is responsible for replicating and storing genetic information.
 DNA is considered the blueprint for all of the genetic information found inside an organism. | |

 Location | ||

-Found in the ribosome, nucleus, and cytoplasm | Found in the nucleus, with small amounts in the mitochondria | |
+RNA is found in the ribosome, nucleus, and cytoplasm | A DNA strand is found in the nucleus, with small amounts in the mitochondria | |

 Structure | ||